 - Extrinsic Teeth-Staining: An extrinsic tooth stain is a discoloration that develops on the surface of the teeth.
 Pigmented food and drink are common causes as coffee, wine, and other highly-pigmented foods and drink can create a film of protein that covers tooth enamel.

 - Intrinsic Teeth-Staining: An intrinsic tooth stain is a discoloration that occurs below the surface of the tooth.
-Fluorosis, or excessive fluoride use, is a common cause of intrinsic teeth staining that results in lacy white markings, surface irregularities, and sometimes even pits in the tooth surface.
+Fluorosis, or excessive fluoride use, is a common oral cause of intrinsic teeth staining that results in lacy white markings, surface irregularities, and sometimes even pits in the tooth surface.

 Poor dental hygiene can also contribute to tooth staining.
-Inadequate brushing and flossing can cause decay and tartar to build up on the surfaces of the teeth which can make the teeth appear yellow or brown.
-Certain illnesses can also cause discolored teeth, such as conditions that affect enamel.
-Treatments used to treat certain conditions can also cause discoloration, such as radiation and chemotherapy.
+Inadequate healthy brushing and flossing can cause decay and tartar to build up on the surfaces of the teeth which can make the teeth appear yellow or brown.
+Certain medical illnesses can also cause discolored teeth, such as conditions that affect enamel.
+Treatments used to treat certain health conditions can also cause discoloration, such as radiation and chemotherapy.

 Preventing Tooth Staining

 As foods and drinks are some of the most common causes of tooth staining, you’ll want to watch out for certain edibles known to discolor teeth.
 Some of the biggest culprits include coffee, tea, soda, juice, wine, beets, blueberries, and tomato sauce.
-When you do ingest these stain-makers, brush or rinse your mouth out directly afterward to protect these foods from ruining your enamel.
+When you do ingest these stain-makers, brush or rinse your mouth out directly afterward to protect these foods from stains and ruining your enamel.

-Other easy ways to keep your teeth stain-free is by drinking with a straw to limit the impact of stain-causing foods and drinks, using an antibacterial mouthwash to help fight plaque, and avoiding the use of tobacco.
+Other easy ways to keep your teeth stain-free is by drinking with a straw to limit the impact of bad stain-causing foods and drinks, using an antibacterial mouthwash to help fight plaque, and avoiding the use of oral tobacco.